 Non-Recyclables: Any materials in the Single Stream Materials that are not Recyclables.

 Pink Tag: A tag or adhesive sticker developed, produced, and sold by the City to Residential Customers to affix on to a bag into which Waste has been deposited and then the bag has been placed curbside for Contractor to collect on that resident’s regular collection day.
+Pink tag use is restricted to Residential Waste or Brush in a Bag as herein defined.
+Pink tags shall not be used for Medical Waste, Special Waste, Bulky Waste, or Construction Debris as herein described.
+One (1) Pink Tag is required for each and every Bag.
+Bags without a Pink Tag will not be picked up and be deem as Excessive Garbage, Waste, or Rubbish.

 Polycart: A Contractor owned rubber-wheeled receptacle with a maximum capacity of 90 - 96 gallons constructed of plastic, metal and/or fiberglass, designed for automated or semi-automated solid waste or recyclables collection systems, and having a tight-fitting lid capable of preventing entrance into the container by small animals.